 The lake is unique in that it has no inlet or outlet.
 Due to the high alkalinity of the lake natural fish reproduction is largely unsuccessful in the lake and the Wyoming Game & Fish Department actively stocks it each year.
 In addition to stocking, Game & Fish biologists take advantage of the annual fish spawning to spawn brown trout and gather fertilized eggs from the lake each fall.
 Biologists also gather brook trout eggs and take them to fish hatcheries around the state to be used to stock other lakes.
 After spawning, the fish are returned to the lake unharmed.
 Every year, several thousand brown and brook trout are stocked back into the 312-acre lake.
 The Soda Lake brown trout are very sought after because the population is one of the few disease-free stocks in the country.

-Fishermen should be aware that from May 10th - May 31st, the lake is closed to the use of internal combustion motors.
+Fishermen should be aware that the lake is closed to the use of internal combustion motors until May 31st.
 Electric motors, canoes, row boats, etc are allowed.
 After May 31st, internal combustion motors are permitted.
 Personal watercraft are prohibited on this lake (ie. jet-skis) throughout the season.
 There is no boat dock on this lake, but there is dirt road access the entire length around it.

 To get to Soda Lake, take the Willow Lake-Soda Creek Road north from Hwy 191 on the west end of Pinedale.
 Camping is allowed around the lake with a limit of 14 days.
 Public restrooms are available.
 This is also a great area for 4-wheeling and mountain biking with many miles of dirt roads to explore throughout the area.